Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Introduction

-In this study, we employ the ALE method, which is widely employed for fluid flow with moving boundaries \cite{DUARTE20044819} moving boundaries, multidimensional fluid dynamics problems \cite{HIRT1974227}, FSI problems \cite{Baffico2005}, etc. The ALE method uses an arbitrary computational mesh that could be moved in any prescribed manner (including Lagrangian) or could be held fixed (Eulerian).
-We employ this approach since the fluid is flowing within a domain that is deforming/moving due to the solid deformation which leads to inaccuracies if Eulerian description is adopted while it will face strong distortions if Lagrangian description is embraced.
-The arbitrary mesh is chosen to move with material (Lagrangian) in the solid skeleton and on the interface while it is held fixed within the fluid domain (except for the fluid solid interface).
-The balance of mass and momentum equations of the fluid are also mapped to the reference configuration using the stress continuity on the interface (using Piola transformation) which is employed to establish the effective balance of linear momentum.
-This approach does not include fluid displacement or deformation which allows for economical, accurate, and numerically stable approximation of the model response.
+In this study, we employ the ALE method, which is widely embraced for fluid flow with moving boundaries \cite{DUARTE20044819, Donea2017}, multidimensional fluid dynamics problems \cite{HIRT1974227}, FSI problems \cite{Baffico2005}, etc. The ALE method uses an arbitrary computational mesh that could be moved in any prescribed manner (including Lagrangian) or could be held fixed (Eulerian).
+We employ this approach since the fluid is flowing within a domain that is deforming/moving due to solid deformation.
+The arbitrary mesh is chosen to move with material (Lagrangian) in the solid skeleton and on the interface while it is held fixed within the fluid domain (except for the fluid-solid interface).
+The balance of mass and momentum equations of the fluid are also mapped to the \textit{reference domain} (e.g. the fluid domain with undeformed solid phase) using the stress continuity on the interface (using Piola transformation), which is employed to establish the effective balance of linear momentum.
+This approach provides an economical, accurate, and numerically stable approximation of the model response as it does not directly include fluid displacement or fluid deformation.
 Since the problem has multiple length scales the ALE formulation of the FSI problem is non-dimensionalised to avoid dimension-related ambiguities.
-Furthermore, for the first time, we formulate and solve this type of mathematical multiscale problem directly using the first-order derivative of a hyperelastic strain energy density function (neo-Hookean) with respect to the deformation gradient tensor (no explicit linearisation of the system) which again results in higher accuracy and numerical stability.
+Furthermore, for the first time, we formulate this type of mathematical multi-scale problem directly using the first-order derivative of a hyperelastic strain energy density function (neo-Hookean) with respect to the deformation gradient tensor (no explicit linearisation of the system) which again results in higher accuracy and numerical stability.